ryanbinns/ttwatch/README.md

 ===========

-The ttwatch program supports running as a daemon, which will wait for a watch to be connected, then automatically perform 3 operations:
+The ttwatch program supports running as a daemon, which will wait for a watch to be connected, then automatically perform whichever operations are specified on the command line.
+The following four operations are supported, and at least one of them must be specified to start the daemon:

-1. Download the activity files and store them, including converting them to other file formats as specified in the watch preferences downloaded from the watch.
+1. --get-activities: Download the activity files and store them, including converting them to other file formats as specified in the watch preferences downloaded from the watch.
-2. Updates the GPSQuickFix information in the watch from the internet.
+2. --update-gps: Updates the GPSQuickFix information in the watch from the internet.
-3. Checks for firmware updates, and updates the firmware in the watch if newer firmware is found.
+3. --update-fw: Checks for firmware updates, and updates the firmware in the watch if newer firmware is found.
+4. --set-time: Sets the time on the watch to match the local system time.

+All four options can be specified with the -a (or --auto) option

 The daemon must be started as root (run by init or sudo), but the --runas parameter can be specified to provide an alternative user (and optionally